10+ Things to Do in Lexington & Concord, MA

 Liberty Ride

-Though it starts in Lexington, the Liberty Ride is actually a Lexington and Concord tour along the historic Battle Road.
+Though it starts in Lexington, the Liberty Ride is a Lexington and Concord tour along the historic Battle Road.
 On your air-conditioned trolley, a knowledgeable costumed tour guide will recount the exciting events of the American Revolution as you pass the Lexington Battle Green, the Old North Bridge, Minuteman National Historic Park, and the Lexington and Concord visitor centers.

 Buckman Tavern

 Buckman Tavern served as a gathering spot for militiamen awaiting the arrival of the “Red Coats” on April 19, 1775.
-When the alarm bell ran to signal the enemy’s approach, then men left the tavern for Lexington Common, where the first Revolutionary War conflict would occur.
+When the alarm bell ran to signal the enemy’s approach, the men left the tavern for Lexington Common, where the first Revolutionary War conflict would occur.

 Buckman Tavern was restored in 1920 and today the original taproom fireplace remains next to a reinstalled bar.